GoogleCloudPlatform/python-runtime/README.md

     # Create a virtualenv for dependencies.
 This isolates these packages from
     # system-level packages.
+    # Use -p python3 or -p python3.7 to select python version.
+Default is version 2.
     RUN virtualenv /env

     # Setting these environment variables are the same as running